Top Oracle DBA Interview Questions And Answers

 |Data stored as||Data blocks, extents, segments and table spaces|

 Oracle is a company.
 Oracle is also a database server, which manages data in a very structured way.
-It allows users to store and retrieve related data in a multiuser environment so that many users can concurrently access the same data.
+It allows users to store and retrieve related data in a multi user environment so that many users can concurrently access the same data.
 All this is accomplished while delivering high performance.
 A database server also prevents unauthorized access and provides efficient solutions for failure recovery.
+A standby database is a database replica created by taking a backup of a primary database.

 Oracle provides software to create and manage the Oracle database.
 The database consists of physical and logical structures in which system, user, and control information is stored.
 The software that manages the database is called the Oracle database server.
 Collectively, the software that runs oracle and the physical database are called the Oracle database system.
+A database buffer cache stores the data in memory for quicker access.
+The redo logs track and store all the changes made to the database.
+A Data Guard ensures data protection and high availability of data and control file records the physical structure of the database.
 Click on the above link to read more and to become a Oracle DBA.

 Learn more about Oracle DBA in Oracle DBA Tutorial.